STRATEGIES:

 Resources for Strengthening Communities as Ecosystems

-Designed to catalyze and amplify opportunities for social purpose enterprises and entrepreneurs, this strategy supports ventures through two critical phases: Impact Readiness Assessment and Opportunity Matching.
-By connecting social enterprises with private, public, and philanthropic capital and partnerships, this strategy ensures innovative solutions can scale and deliver measurable impact.
+This strategy is designed to catalyze and amplify practical opportunities for community wealth building for entrepreneurs by strengthening their capacity.
+This is done by supporting ventures through two critical phases: Impact Readiness Assessment and Opportunity Matching.
+By connecting enterprises with private, public, and philanthropic capital and partnerships.
+This strategy ensures innovative solutions can scale and deliver measurable impact.

 Strategy 5: